Call our licensed agents toll free 844.855.0163

 Married discount

-Being married can typically net a small discount.
-That’s because married people present less risk statistically than those who are single.
+Being married can typically net a small discount because married people present less risk statistically than single people.

 Inflation adjustment discount

 You can get a discount if you're willing to increase your home's dwelling coverage to reflect an inflation increase.
-Insurers are then able to raise the coverage of your home in case of inflation.
+Insurers can then raise your home's coverage to allow for inflation.

 This lets the insurer keep up with rising costs and home rebuilding costs rather than increase the dwelling coverage at renewal time.